 The results are communicated within 20 days of the jury session (approximately two months after the application deadline).
 The applicant should submit the APPLICATION NUMBER, then he or she can also be informed by telephone or e-mail.
 Please provide this number in any written correspondence about the project.

-Next application deadlineThe next deadline is April 15, 2019 at 23:59 (CET).
-The online application form will be available again at the beginning of March 2018.
+Next application deadlineThe next deadline is April 15, 2019 at 23:59h (CET - Time in Germany).
+The online application form will be available again at the beginning of March 2019.

 International Coproduction Fund